Skip to main content

 Immediate priorities include obtaining certified death certificates (request 10-15 copies), locating the original trust document and any amendments, securing trust assets, and reviewing your duties under the trust terms.
 Other early tasks include notifying beneficiaries of the grantor's death.

 Yes, properly funded trusts avoid probate.
 Assets titled in the name of the trust pass directly to beneficiaries according to the trust terms without court involvement.
 This is one of the main advantages of a living trust over a will.
 If some assets were left outside the trust, use our Do I Need Probate? tool to check if those assets require probate.
+After seeing what trust administration looks like firsthand, many trustees decide to set up a revocable trust of their own.

 Trust administration typically takes 6-12 months for straightforward situations.
 Complex trusts with multiple beneficiaries, real estate, or ongoing trusts for minor children may take longer.
 Unlike probate, there is no mandatory waiting period for creditor claims.
 Our Estate Settlement Checklist provides a complete timeline for your situation.